RIB ANATOMY

 • Located along the inferior border of the rib's body

-• Guides and protects intercostal vessels and nerve
+• Guides and protects your intercostal vessels and nerve

-• Ensures efficient supply and sensation along the ribcage
+• Ensures efficient supply and sensation along your ribcage

 FIRST RIB